 The Church Musicians Guild has a long tradition of supporting fledging organists in their training.
 This monetary award is given to applicants demonstrating talent for organ playing and commitment to music ministry in the church.
 The winner of this scholarship will receive a $500 prize and all applicants will receive a one year membership to the guild, free of charge.
 If interested, please contact Bill at email@example.com or call 761-359-0334.

-On Monday, May 8, 2017, the guild will host auditions for the 2017 Kawalec Organ Scholarship.
+On Monday, May 7, 2018, the Guild will host auditions for the 2018 Kawalec Organ Scholarship at St. Benedict Church in Eggertsville.
 Joanne Jasinski and Jeanne Suski are the Scholarship chairpersons.

 The $500 scholarship will be awarded to a successful organist who is committed to music ministry within the diocese of Buffalo.
 Previous winners may audition a second time and musicians who are primarily pianists will be considered.